deLuna18/js-review-project/README.md

-# JacaScript Review Project by Maria Alexa H. de Luna
+# JacaScript Review Project by Maria Alexa H. de Luna from BSIT - 3B
 This project is a review of JavaScript concepts, from beginner to advanced.